 Mustafa Kamal is a master trainer in AOB’s agriculture project.
-While he lives with his wife and two daughters in the Banshkali area, he travels the surrounding area, visiting homes, schools, churches, and community centers.
+He travels the district, visiting homes, schools, churches, and community centers.

 Q: Whom are the people you are targeting with your agriculture training?